-A post-op bra that supports and enhances the surgical outcome, speeds up the healing process and offers comfortable recovery is a must after breast cancer surgery.
-And while the function of a post-op bra is crucial, the aesthetic look of the bra must not be overlooked, as this contributes to higher compliance and enhances the women’s feeling of “normality”.
+A post-operative bra that supports and improves the outcome of the surgery, speeds up the healing process and offers comfortable recovery is strongly recommended after breast cancer surgery.
+While functionality is the most important factor, the aesthetic appearance of the bra should not be underestimated, as it increases compliance with the recommended rehabilitation and increases women’s sense of “normality”.

-Wide shoulder straps are normally preferred to lift and support the bust, but also to avoid pressure marks and chafing that will cause skin irritation on the shoulders.
-To give the woman a sense of wearing a normal and not a medical bra and to improve the aesthetic look, it is very important that the shoulder straps cannot be seen underneath the clothes.
+Usually, wide shoulder straps are preferred to lighten and support the bust, but also to avoid pressure marks and friction that can cause irritation on the shoulders.
+In order for a woman to feel as if she is wearing a normal bra, rather than a medical bra, and to improve aesthetic appearance, it is crucial that the bra does not show through the underwear.

-When talking cosmetic breast surgeries (breast augmentation, reduction or lift), the post-surgical bra should contribute positively to the woman’s new breast appearance.
-In many cases a feminine lace on the bra can do the trick of adding that feminine touch.
-Some of the Carefix bras intended for use after breast augmentation carry a fine, small lace to cater for this purpose.
+When it comes to cosmetic breast surgery (breast augmentation, reduction or lift), a post-operative bra should make a positive contribution to a woman’s new breast appearance.
+In many cases, the addition of lace can be enough to give a bra a feminine look.
+Some Carefix bras designed for use after breast augmentation have a small lace band attached for this purpose.

-On the other hand, there are instances where the friction between the lace and the skin may cause discomfort This is often the case after especially radiation, breast cancer and reconstruction surgery.
-The Carefix bras to be used in these cases are without laces.
+On the other hand, there are cases where friction between the lace and the skin can cause discomfort.
+This is often the case after radiotherapy, breast cancer and reconstructive surgery.
+In this case, Carefix laceless bras are suitable.

 Colours – yes, please!

-A relatively new demand is that the bras must be available in black.
-Although it is easier to detect dirt and body fluids on a white bra, the demand for black bras is on the rise.
-The reason is that the black colour makes a woman appear less sick, whereas a white bra tends to make her look pale, fragile and weak.
-Moreover, the white colour is often associated with medical and clinical environments, due to its “hygienic appearance”, whereas black is perceived as a more “sophisticated” colour less associated with hygiene and clinical settings.
+A relatively new requirement is that bras must be black.
+Despite the fact that dirt and body fluids are easier to detect on a white bra, the demand for black bras is increasing.
+This is because black makes a woman look less sickly, while a white bra makes her look pale, frail and weak.
+In addition, the colour white is associated with the medical and hospital environment because of its hygienic appearance, while black is perceived as a more ‘sophisticated’ colour, less associated with hygiene and clinical conditions.

 Tested by women

-All these initiatives help us live up to the saying that, function is king, and feminine and attractive appearance is queen.
+All of these initiatives help us to reaffirm that purpose is paramount, and that feminine and attractive appearance is also important.